Vets-Who-Code/march2021/javascript-job-search-mvp/README.md

 - no twitter links in the grid
 - no bookmarking jobs
 - every job returned should have 2 or 3 explicit skills taught by VHC
-### Javascript Functional Programming
-- Javascript will be used on the moon link in the navbar to trigger dark mode.
-The darkMode() function will
--
--
--
--
 ### Mockup
 ![job project](images/mockup.jpg)